FAQ | Sincerely Sunday

-Coconuts and soybeans each bring unique sustainable benefits, making them a thoughtful foundation for our wax blend:
+Coconuts and soybeans each bring unique sustainable benefits, making them a thoughtful foundation for our clean burning candles crafted from a coconut soy wax blend:

 The Benefits of Coconut Wax

-- Absence of pesticides: Coconuts are naturally pest-resistant, requiring fewer harmful chemicals.
+- Absence of pesticides: Coconuts are naturally pesticide free, requiring fewer harmful chemicals.

-- Minimal heavy machinery: Harvesting often relies on manual labor, providing employment opportunities for local farmers.
+- Minimal heavy machinery: Harvesting often relies on manual labor, providing employment opportunities for local farmers and supporting eco friendly and sustainable practices.

-- No major deforestation links: Current farming practices don’t significantly contribute to deforestation.
+- No major deforestation links: Current farming practices don’t significantly contribute to deforestation, making coconut wax a planet friendly option.

 The Benefits of Soy Wax